aidanlli/femaledeities/README.md

-# Data Scraping For Female Deities
+# Data Scraping and Identification For Female Deities

 ## Overview
 - **Description**: Scraping text and sources from the eHRAF database.